fuglaro/filet-wm/README.md

 ```

 ## Dependencies

-alacritty/st/urxvt/xterm (one of), sh (e.g: bash), xsetroot, man, xbacklight, amixer, grep, sed, slock, killall, systemctl
+The default configuration expects these executables to be installed:
+* sh (e.g: bash)
+* man
+* either alacritty/st/urxvt/xterm
+* xsetroot
+* xbacklight (for brightness control)
+* amixer, grep, sed (for volume control)
+* systemctl and either slock/i3lock (for lock&suspend)

-These dependencies can be changed with a configuration plugin.
+These dependencies can be changed with a custom configuration plugin.

 ## Running